OctoPrint/OctoPrint-FirmwareUpdater/README.md

 # OctoPrint Firmware Updater Plugin
 The Firmware Updater plugin can be used to flash pre-compiled firmware images to your printer from a local file or URL.
+Many different printer types are supported and profiles can be configured to allow easy updating of multiple different devices which are all attached to the same OctoPrint instance.

 <p align="center">
   <img alt="Firmware Updater" width="600" src="extras/img/firmware-updater.png">